SarahDuncan/dotnet-maui-freeCodeCampCourse/readme.md

 - parameters of URI-based navigation
 - work with stack layouts
 - using ObservableCollections to notify listviews of data changes
+- add validation on name and email input fields
 - (will add to this list as I cover more of the course)

 last updated 22/05/2024